 - Hard boil the eggs, peel and cut each egg it into two halves.

-- Marinate the cut egg pieces with ½ tsp. of salt and ½ tsp. of turmeric powder.
+- Marinate the cut egg pieces with ½ teaspoon of salt and ½ teaspoon of turmeric powder.
 Rub the mixture evenly all around the egg halves.

 - Chop the onions and keep aside.

 - Once the poppy seeds are soaked grind to paste along with the water in which it was soaked.
 I have a small wet grinder and I ground the poppy seeds with little water.
 Once the seeds are ground, add chilies and run the grinder once more.
 Pour the remaining poppy seeds soaked water in to the poppy chili paste and keep it aside.